formkit/docs-content/plugins/inertia.md

 ## Usage

-To use the Inertia plugin we need to import the `useForm` function from `@formkit/inertia`, call the `useForm` function to create receive the `form`, it comes with Inertia method calls, reactive states, the plugin event system and the FormKit plugin.
+To use the Inertia plugin we need to import the `useForm` function from `@formkit/inertia`, call the `useForm` function to receive the `form`, it comes with Inertia method calls, reactive states, the plugin event system, and the FormKit plugin.

 The `useForm` function can take one optional argument: